sbuchmiller/elytrAI/docs/index.md

 ## What is ElytrAI?

-ElytrAI is our AI project where our agent learns how to fly and navigate using Minecraft’s “elytra” item.
+ElytrAI aims to create an AI where our agent learns how to fly and navigate using Minecraft’s elytra item.
 The elytra is a rare wing item that is the only single-item source of flight in Minecraft’s survival mode.

   ![image](https://user-images.githubusercontent.com/36436765/141851791-b1c8500f-f78c-43d1-b820-0a9e61999820.png)